SAP/spartacus-docs/_pages/dev/seo/html-tags.md

 {% include docs/feature_version.html content=version_note %}

-Introducing canonical URLs could result in a breaking change if you already have a custom canonical URL in place.
-Accordingly, this feature will only be part of the default configuration starting from version 4.0 of the Spartacus libraries.
-However, you can use this feature in 3.2 or newer by adding the following resolver configuration:
+Using the Spartacus canonical URLs feature could result in a breaking change if you already have a custom canonical URL in place.
+Accordingly, this feature will only be part of the default configuration starting from Spartacus 4.0.
+However, you can use this feature in 3.2 (or newer) by adding the following resolver configuration:

 ```ts
 pageMeta: {